centreon/centreon-broker/doc/dev/mapping.rst

 ============================ ================ =============================================== =============
 kpi_id                       unsigned integer The id of the KPI.
 Since 2.8.0
                                                                                               (BBDO 1.2.0).
-state                        boolean          The state of the boolean expression.
-Since 2.8.0
-                                                                                              (BBDO 1.2.0).
 level_acknowledgement_hard   real             The hard acknowledgement level of the KPI.
 Since 2.8.0
                                                                                               (BBDO 1.2.0).
 level_acknowledgement_soft   real             The soft acknowledgement level of the KPI.
 Since 2.8.0